Darktrace: Short seller report

 On 31 January 2023, Quintessential Capital Management, a New York-based hedge fund and short seller, published a detailed report alleging potential accounting errors at Darktrace, making claims about potential irregularities in contracts with resellers and customers, predominantly dating from before Darktrace's public listing in 2021.
 Darktrace has disputed this.
 Quintessential pointed towards connections between Darktrace and HP Autonomy, the UK software company with which Darktrace shares many ties.
 Autonomy was accused of irregular accounting practices relating to its $11.7bn sale to Hewlett-Packard in 2011.

 The company's share price fell 12 per cent when Quintessential first disclosed its short position on 30 January 2023.
 The shares then fell a further 8 per cent the following day, after the report was published, down to 200p.

 On 18 July 2023, EY concluded its review into the company's contracts and internal financial processes.
 EY found a “small number of errors and inconsistencies” with some of the contracts but nothing that would be “material” to Darktrace's financial statements.

 Takeover

 In April 2024, the private equity business, Thoma Bravo, offered to acquire the company for $5.3 billion.
-The takeover was approved by the UK Court in September 2024, so allowing the transaction to complete.
+The takeover was approved by the UK Court in September 2024, allowing the transaction to complete.
 On 1 October 2024, it was announced that Thoma Bravo had formally completed its acquisition of the firm.

+In January 2026, Jill Popelka was replaced as CEO after just 16 months in the role.
+In March 2026, Ed Jennings assumed the role of chief executive of the company.